Jim Mello: Service in the United States Navy (1944–1945)

-As the Second World War continued to rage, Mello served in the United States Navy from 1944 to 1945.
+As the Second World War raged, Mello served in the United States Navy from 1944 to 1945.
 While in the Navy, Mello spent the 1944 season playing for "the Lakes" of Great Lakes Naval Training Station, the same team that had handed Notre Dame its only loss during its championship run the year before.
 Coached by Paul Brown, the 1944 Great Lakes team, compiled a 9-2-1 record and Mello was considered to be "the offensive mainstay" of the team.

-Back at Notre Dame, Mello's old jersey number (#65) was given to John Panelli who to his striking resemblance to Mello.
-According to a student reporters, Panelli "could pass as Mello's brother, often creating confusion on the practice field."
+Back at Notre Dame, Mello's old jersey number (#65) was given to John Panelli, who shared his striking resemblance to Mello.
+According to a student reporter, Panelli "could pass as Mello's brother, often creating confusion on the practice field."
 Panelli and Mello would later play together as members of the Detroit Lions during the 1949 season.

 In 1945, Mello was drafted by the Boston Yanks in the 6th round (47th overall) of the 1945 NFL draft.